TrackMyVendor › Resources › How to Track Subcontractor Compliance

 With TrackMyVendor

-TrackMyVendor lets you configure per-trade compliance requirements directly in the platform, so each sub is automatically evaluated against the right standard for their work.
-An HVAC sub isn't flagged for missing a license type that only applies to plumbers.
-A sub with a TX TDLR license doesn't get flagged for not having a CA CSLB credential.
+Configure per-trade requirements directly in the platform and each sub is automatically evaluated against the right standard — no HVAC sub flagged for a plumber's license type.
 Requirements are enforced at onboarding and re-evaluated automatically as documents are updated.

 | Trade | State License | COI Required | Bond Typical |